cdinger/cdinger.github.com/_posts/2017-02-24-sql-developer-radius-authentication-macos.md

 </plist>
 ```

-Also note that `TNS_ADMIN` should be a directory—not a file.
+Note that `TNS_ADMIN` should point to a directory—not a file.

+You'll need to logout or restart for this change to become active.

 ### 4. Configure SQL Developer to use OCI